terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/security/authentication/scaffold-identity.md

 [!code-html[Main](scaffold-identity/sample/_Layout.cshtml?highlight=37)]

-## <a name="scaffold-identity-into-a-razor-project-with-authorization"></a>Tożsamość szkieletu do projektu Razor z autoryzacji
+## <a name="scaffold-identity-into-a-razor-project-with-authorization"></a>Tożsamość szkieletu do projektu Razor z autoryzacją

 <!--
 Use >=2.1: dotnet new webapp -au Individual -o RPauth